Variety (cybernetics): Law of requisite variety

 It is not possible for $R$ to reduce the outcomes any further and still respond to all potential moves from $D$, but it is possible that another table of the same shape would not allow $R$ to do so well.
 Requisite variety is necessary, but not sufficient to control the outcomes.
 If $R$ and $D$ are machines, they cannot possibly choose more moves than they have states.
 Thus, a perfect regulator must have at least as many distinguishable states as the phenomenon it is intended to regulate (the table must be square, or wider).

 Stated in bits, the law is $V_O \ge V_D - V_R$.
-In Shannon's information theory, $D$, $R$, and $E$ are information sources.
+In Shannon's information theory, the disturbance $D$, the response $R$, and the outcome $E$ are information sources.
 The condition that if $R$ never changes moves, the uncertainty in outcomes is no less than the uncertainty in $D$'s move is expressed as $H(E|R) \ge H(D|R)$, and since $R$'s strategy is a deterministic function of $D$ set $H(R|D) = 0$.
 With the rules of the game expressed this way, it can be shown that $H(E) \ge H(D) - H(R)$.
 Ashby described the law of requisite variety as related to the tenth theorem in Shannon's Mathematical Theory of Communication (1948):

 This law (of which Shannon's theorem 10 relating to the suppression of noise is a special case) says that if a certain quantity of disturbance is prevented by a regulator from reaching some essential variables, then that regulator must be capable of exerting at least that quantity of selection.